Our Hitori

 which was located at the rear of the Maintenance Area

-3rd Office Mangatawa Marae
+3rd Mangatawa Marae

 42 Tarehe Lane

-4th Office 2nd Hand Shearers Shed
+4th a 2nd Hand Shearers Shed

 (Burnt Down – 2015)